Data-driven Discovery of Diffuse Interstellar Bands with APOGEE Spectra: Removing Sky lines and Tellurics to Identify Diffuse Interstellar Bands

 and the data we are fitting are the residuals in the observer frame.
 This model enables us to quantify the predictive power of SNR alone to describe the spectral residuals that are not captured by our five label model from Section \ref{ssec:modelling_math}.

 Examples of the resulting best-fit model for different SNR bins are shown in Figure \ref{fig:SNR_modeled_residuals}.
 Overall, this model captures much of the behaviour we see in the coadded residuals of Figure \ref{fig:coadded_residuals_SNR_bins}.
 There are a few regions that stand out visually (e.g. in the blue shaded regions where CO$_2$ telluric features are particularly strong) that have a saw-toothed shape to the residuals; this is a shape that can be created by subtracting two Gaussians with the same width but a slight offset in mean.
-We suggest that these Earth-based residuals are caused by a wavelength mismatch between the raw spectra and the sky models being subtracted.
+We suggest that these Earth-based residuals are caused by a wavelength mismatch between the raw spectra and the telluric models being subtracted.
+To be clear, these stacked residual spectra are produced by stacking a couple thousand spectra together, which means that any issues of random error in the individual wavelength solutions should be minimal.
+Instead, these stacked spectra are revealing systematic offsets in the wavelength solution from the telluric model.

-As shown in \citet{Nidever_2015}, the APOGEE telluric and sky removal performs very well in most cases. \citet{Holtzman_2018} further shows improvement in APOGEE's Earth-feature removal; however, they also point out that the APOGEE reduction pipeline's approach is to flag and ignore pixels near particularly strong telluric and sky lines instead of a more computationally expensive approach that might achieve smaller residuals.
+As shown in \citet{Nidever_2015}, the APOGEE data reduction pipeline's telluric and sky removal performs very well in most cases. \citet{Holtzman_2018} further shows improvement in APOGEE's Earth-feature removal; however, they also point out that the reduction pipeline's approach is to flag and ignore pixels near particularly strong telluric and sky lines instead of a more computationally expensive approach that might achieve smaller residuals.
 Of particular interest, Figure 3 of \citet{Holtzman_2018} reveals the same saw-tooth residuals that we see in our Figure \ref{fig:SNR_modeled_residuals}, with their figure focusing on the $15680-15800~\mathrm{\AA}$ region that is sensitive to tellurics from CO$_2$.
 While the APOGEE reduction process works well for their science goals, our analysis has shown that detailed accounting of Earth's atmosphere's light can reveal previously-hidden information.